The History of Immigration to Australia

 In 1784 the British government was in desperate need of a solution to its overcrowded prisons.
 Joseph Banks, who had been with Captain James Cook when he 'discovered' Australia 1770, suggested just the place - Botany Bay in New South Wales – Australia.
-After all James Cook had claimed ownership of the land for Britain (totally ignoring the fact that it was already occupied by the local inhabitants, the Aborigines).
+After all James Cook had claimed ownership of the land for Britain (totally ignoring the fact that it was already occupied by the local inhabitants, the Aboriginals).
 Why not ship the prisoners off to Australia to set up a settlement there before some other European nation such as France did, he suggested.
 The British government saw merit in this suggestion as it addressed both its long-term strategic interests of colonising Australia and also the more immediate social problem of prison overcrowding at home.

 Convicts – Who Where They?